 On January 9, 2019, Denison and ALX announced that a \$1.4 million diamond drilling program was underway at Hook-Carter.
-Approximately 3,900 metres of drilling were planned in six holes to test additional high-priority geophysical targets identified in the 2017 ground resistivity and EM surveys on the southwestern portion of the Patterson Lake Corridor.
-The 2019 drill targets geographically cover untested portions of each EM conductor on the southwestern portion of the Patterson Lake Corridor, and favour its eastern edge where detailed geochemical analysis of the 2018 drilling results has revealed positive exploration vectors.
-Completion of drilling at these targets, in addition to the targets drilled in 2018, will provide reconnaissance drill hole coverage of the 2017 geophysical grid at an approximate 1,200 metre spacing along strike.
+Approximately 3,900 metres of drilling were planned in six holes to test additional high-priority geophysical targets identified in the ground resistivity and EM surveys carried out in 2017 within the interpreted extension of the Patterson Lake Corridor.
+The 2019 drill targets geographically covered untested portions of each EM conductor on the southwestern portion of the Patterson Lake Corridor, and favoured its eastern edge where detailed geochemical analysis of the 2018 drilling results revealed positive exploration vectors.